 In light of these changes, we sat down with Menke to talk about the new face photokina will present to its participants and attendees going forward.

-DIR: What made Koelnmesse decide to change the show cycle from every other year show to a yearly show?
+DIR: What made Koelnmesse decide to change the show cycle from an every other year show to a yearly show?

 CM: Today, professionals and consumers view the subject of imaging completely different compared to 10 years ago.
 Now virtual reality, wearables, tablets, mobile and smart home security are an integral part of the imaging world.
 The same applies to imaging software for editing, sorting, storing images or even for CGI & sharing solutions.